SUREL+: Moving from Walks to Sets for Scalable Subgraph-based Graph Representation Learning: More Details

 \subsection{Baselines}

 For link prediction and relation type prediction, baseline models are selected based on their scalability and prediction performance from the current OGB leaderboard \footnote{\url{https://ogb.stanford.edu/docs/leader_linkprop/}}.
-All models listed on the leaderboard have publicly accessible code attached with a technical report.
-We adopt their published numbers if available on the leaderboard with additional verification.
-For the rest baselines, we benchmark these models using their official implementations and tuning parameters as listed below. \begin{itemize}[leftmargin=*] \item \textbf{GCN family}: a graph auto-encoder model that uses graph convolution layers to learn node representations, including GCN~\citep{kipf2016semi}, GraphSAGE~\citep{hamilton2017inductive}, and their more scalable variants by employing graph subsampling, such as Cluster-GCN~\citep{chiang2019cluster}, GraphSAINT~\citep{zeng2019graphsaint}. \item \textbf{R-GCN}\footnote{\url{https://github.com/pyg-team/pytorch\_geometric/blob/master/examples}}~\citep{schlichtkrull2018modeling}: a relational GCN that models heterogeneous graphs with node/link types. \item \textbf{SEAL}\footnote{\url{https://github.com/facebookresearch/SEAL_OGB}}~\citep{zhang2018link}: apply GCN on exact query-induced whole subgraphs with double radius node labeling to obtain subgraph-level readout for link prediction.
+All models listed on the leaderboard are publicly accessible.
+We adopt their reported numbers on the leaderboard with verification.
+For the rest of the baselines, we benchmark these models using their official implementations with tuned hyperparameters as listed below. \begin{itemize}[leftmargin=*] \item \textbf{Canonical GNNs}: a graph auto-encoder model that uses graph convolution layers to learn node-wise representations, including GCN~\citep{kipf2016semi}, GraphSAGE~\citep{hamilton2017inductive}, and their more scalable variants by employing graph subsampling, such as GraphSAINT~\citep{zeng2019graphsaint}. \item \textbf{R-GCN}\footnote{\url{https://github.com/pyg-team/pytorch\_geometric/blob/master/examples}}~\citep{schlichtkrull2018modeling}: a relational GCN that models heterogeneous graphs with different types of node/link. \item \textbf{SEAL}\footnote{\url{https://github.com/facebookresearch/SEAL_OGB}}~\citep{zhang2018link}: apply GCN on query-induced subgraphs attached with double radius node labeling to obtain subgraph-level readout for link prediction.
 SEAL shows great empirical performance on multiple graph machine learning benchmarks and promotes the deployment of subgraph-based models for scientific discovery.
-The implementation we tested is specially optimized for OGB datasets provided in \cite{zhang2021labeling}. \item \textbf{SUREL}\footnote{\url{https://github.com/Graph-COM/SUREL}}\cite{yin2022algorithm}: a walk-based computation framework to accelerate subgraph-based models, where subgraphs are decomposed to reusable walks and then online joined to represent the query-induced subgraph for prediction.
-By adopting walk-based representation, SUREL achieves state-of-the-art scalability and prediction accuracy on SGRL tasks. \item \textbf{GDGNN}\footnote{\url{https://github.com/woodcutter1998/gdgnn}}~\citep{kong2022geodesic}: a model aggregates node representation generated by GNNs along geodesic paths between nodes in a query to speed up prediction for SGRL tasks. \end{itemize}
+The implementation we tested is specialized for OGB datasets provided in \cite{zhang2021labeling}. \item \textbf{GDGNN}\footnote{\url{https://github.com/woodcutter1998/gdgnn}}~\citep{kong2022geodesic}: a subgraph-based model aggregates node representations generated by GNNs along geodesic paths between queried nodes for fast inference. \item \textbf{SUREL}\footnote{\url{https://github.com/Graph-COM/SUREL}}\cite{yin2022algorithm}: a walk-based computation framework to accelerate subgraph-based methods, where subgraphs are decomposed to pre-sampled walks and then are joined online to substitute the query-induced subgraph for prediction.
+By adopting the walk-based representation, SUREL achieves state-of-the-art scalability and prediction accuracy on SGRL tasks. \end{itemize}